 What identification do I need for notarization?

-Valid identification such as a driver’s license or passport is needed for notarization.
+Valid identification, such as a driver’s license or passport, is needed for notarization.
 This helps verify identities and prevent fraud.

 What tips can help with a smooth notarization process?

-To ensure a smooth notarization process, gather all necessary documents in advance, choose a convenient location, schedule an appointment, bring valid ID, and double-check the letter for accuracy.
+To ensure a smooth notarization process, gather all necessary documents in advance, choose a convenient location, schedule an appointment, bring a valid ID, and double-check the letter for accuracy.

 Are there fees for notary services?